jeff-hykin/aggiecountdown/README.md

-# TamuClock
+# Overview
 [TamuClock](http://tamuclock.com) is a web application that displays a countdown timer reflecting the time remaining between items in a user-defined schedule.
 Although it can be used for just about any purpose, it is specifically designed to help Texas A&M students keep track of their classes.
 TamuClock runs entirely in the browser (except for the embeded Google map) and stores all user data using HTML5 Web Storage (window.localStorage).

 # Getting Started

 When you first open TamuClock, you will be prompted to import your schedule from Howdy.
-If you do not have a schedule or simply do not wish to use one, you can skip this step.
+If you do not have a schedule or simply do not wish to use one, you can skip this step and [edit your schedule by hand](https://github.com/rsrickshaw/tamuclock#editing-the-schedule).
 The schedule importer does not communicate with Howdy directly, but instead uses regular expressions to parse the text that is copied by the user.

 ![](https://github.com/rsrickshaw/tamuclock/raw/master/images/howdy.png)